Skip to content

 """

-A method that checks for and shuts down containers using a specific port.
+A method that checks for and shuts down containers using a port.

 :param port: The port number to check for conflicts.